benhowarth6/auto-dymo/README.md

     npm -v
     ```
 ---
 2. The DYMO integration makes use of the DYMO WebService.
 Install [DYMO Label](https://www.dymo.com/compatibility-chart.html), as the WebService is packaged in this installation.
 As part of the DYMO setup for this server, you will need to configure a 'Label Format', which will be used to configure how the label looks when it is printed.
 For information on how to acquire this XML file, please see the [dymojs Documentation](https://openbase.com/js/dymojs/documentation).
 Two lines of text are printed by the dymojs integration: `name`, and `ticketNumber`.
-Both use one `<Element>`, however.
-Setup for this in the xml is as follows:
+Although both get inserted in the same `<Element>`, the newline character will split them into separate elements, requiring two definitions:

     ```
     <StyledText>